 - Advice on specific issues – It might be the use of personal information for marketing purposes, the use of children’s personal information, the monitoring of staff emails and telephone calls, or the retention or protection of personal information generally.

-- Assistance with requests for information – This might be limited to advice on how your organisation should respond to a particular request, or it might extend to reviewing, selecting and editing the information ready for disclosure and preparing the covering letter.
+- Assistance with requests for personal information (“subject access requests”) – This might be limited to advice on how your organisation should respond to a particular request, or it might extend to reviewing, selecting and editing the information ready for disclosure and preparing the covering letter.

 - Training – Effective and role-appropriate training for all staff is virtually mandatory, but in-house training can be very cost-effective.
 You can read some of the feedback on my training here.

 - A data protection audit and compliance programme for a national, multi-site charity – British Lung Foundation